 1. You are placed on several medicines so your ovulation cycle can be closely controlled and monitored, and often have to go in for bloodwork and/or ultrasound at least a few times a week to see what your ovaries are up to.
 Some of the medications encourage your ovaries to produce multiple eggs (instead of the normal single egg) so they can collect them in one procedure.

 2. When you are about to ovulate, you are given a “trigger shot” so the doctors know that your eggs will be released in the next 48 hours.
 You are given an appointment for an egg retrieval procedure.
-In this procedure, you are sedated and the doctors go into your ovaries and retrieve the mature eggs with a catheter through your vagina.
+In this procedure, you are put under conscious-sedation and the doctors go into your ovaries and retrieve the mature eggs with a catheter through your vagina.
 The doctors use ultrasound to guide the needle to the right place.
 I don’t remember the procedure at all and didn’t feel any pain (I think some cramping afterwards is normal).
 Jeff also had to produce a “sample” at the clinic on this day and right after they retrieved my eggs, they mixed them with his sperm in a petri dish in the lab.

 3. Over the next few days, I could call the lab to get updates on how our embryos were developing and we were scheduled for a 3-day embryo transfer (some people choose to freeze their embryos right away, or wait 5 days).
 They retrieved 5 eggs and only 4 were mature, but those 4 made it to the day 3 mark.
 We only planned to transfer one embryo, so the rest were frozen.